pmorie/origin-server/node/README.writing_cartridges.md

-  forbidden      Mark the path as forbidden (uri is ignored) noproxy        Mark the path as not proxied (uri is ignored) redirect       Use redirection to uri instead of proxy (uri must be a path) file           Ignore request and load file path contained in uri (must be path) tohttps        Redirect request to https and use the path contained in the uri (must be path)
+  forbidden      Mark the path as forbidden (uri is ignored) noproxy        Mark the path as not proxied (uri is ignored) redirect       Use redirection to uri instead of proxy (uri must be a path) file           Ignore request and load file path contained in uri, relative to cartridge directory (must be path) repo_file      Ignore request and load file path contained in uri, relative to `$OPENSHIFT_REPO_DIR` (must be path)
+  tohttps        Redirect request to https and use the path contained in the uri (must be path)
 ```